 Intramural rules regarding equipment are adopted from a national governing body, such as the ASA, NCAA, NFHS and NIRSA.
-Campus Recreation reserves the right to put into immediate effect any rules or regulations to protect the health and safety of participants involved in intramural activities.
+Recreation & Wellbeing reserves the right to put into effect any rules or regulations to protect the health and safety of participants involved in intramural activities.

 Intramural Sports will supply some equipment for intramural activities but will not provide some personal items (softball gloves, field hockey sticks, etc.).
-Intramural Sports will provide game balls if necessary, but partipants are encouraged to bring their own.
+Game balls will be provided if necessary, but participants are encouraged to bring their own.
 Warm up balls will not be provided.
 In certain activities, the use of a game ball provided by Intramural Sports may be required.

-Intramural Sports Staff, including officials and supervisors, will not permit any player to use equipment that is deemed unsafe or dangerous to participants.
+Intramural Sports staff, including managers and officials, will not permit any player to use equipment that is deemed unsafe or dangerous to participants.

 Every team and team captain is responsible for the conduct of its players and spectators.
-Any conduct judged by an intramural supervisor, official or professional staff member to be detrimental to the participants, program, or any particular intramural activity may result in removal from a contest and/or further disciplinary action by Campus Recreation.
+Any conduct judged by an intramural supervisor, official or professional staff member to be detrimental to the participants, program, or any particular intramural activity may result in removal from a contest and/or further disciplinary action by Recreation & Wellbeing.

 Spectators and fans are welcomed and encouraged to attend intramural sport activities.
 Team captains are responsible for the behavior of their spectators.
 Captains and/or teams will be held accountable for any inappropriate behavior by the fans.
 Fans are expected to show good sportsmanship, follow the policies and procedures in this guide and do their part to create a positive, enjoyable atmosphere.

 Any individual who is determined to have cheated may be disqualified from intramural activities for the remainder of their University career.
 If the team they represent is aware of the cheating, that team may be barred from intramural participation for the remainder of the year.

 Examples of cheating include, but are not limited to: